 Bachelor's degree programs in biological science examine many areas of life science, such as microbiology, ecology and biochemistry.
-Many concentrations are available, including microbiology and molecular biology, human biology and biotechnology.
+Many concentrations in this 4-year program are available, including microbiology, molecular biology, human biology and biotechnology.
 Pre-professional programs in areas such as dentistry, optometry, medicine, forestry, pharmacy and physical therapy also exist within a B.S. in Biological Sciences program.
+A high school diploma or GED is required in order to enroll in the program.

 - Ecology, evolution and biodiversity